publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 * boost their public profile
 * co-develop equitable and evolving shared governance
 * improve codebases until they fully comply with the Standard for Public Code
-* support them in becoming exemplary public technologies and open-source projects
+* support them in becoming exemplary public technologies and open source projects

 ### New stewardships illustrating the value of public code